Thinset is used for outdoor mosaics, or mosaics which may come into contact with water, such as in a shower enclosure.

 - spray bottle for misting

-Thinset is extremely sticky and meant to be spread with a trowel to mount large tiles or sheets of tile.
-How do you use it for “one-tile-at-a-time” artistic mosaic work with small tiles without making a mess?
+Thinset is extremely sticky and meant to be spread with a trowel to mount large tiles or sheets of tile, but with a little care and planning, you can use it mount tile one piece at a time for detailed mosaic artwork similar to how glue is normally used in that mode of working.

 - small plastic lid or tray